-The Connecticut Technical Education and Career System (CTECS) utilizes a notification system for attendance/tardy information, as well as regular communication.
+CTECS utilizes a notification system for attendance/tardy information, as well as regular communication.
 This system uses both phone and email notifications.
-Through the student portal of PowerSchool you can enter/modify the phone number and email address these notifications are sent.
+Through the student portal of PowerSchool, you can enter/modify the phone number and email address these notifications are sent.
 This number/email is the one that is used for student absent or tardy messages, and other notifications sent out by the school (PFO Meeting, event cancellation).
 Please be aware that this is also the number/email used during inclement weather times to notify you of school closing or early dismissals.

-Cell Phones or Other Electronic Devices
+The Use of Cell Phones or Other Electronic Devices

-The Connecticut Technical Education and Career System (CTECS) considers the use of digital resources central to the delivery of its educational program and expects that all students will use digital resources as an essential part of their learning experiences.
+CTECS considers the use of digital resources central to the delivery of its educational program and expects that all students will use digital resources as an essential part of their learning experiences.
 It is the policy of the CTECS to maintain an environment that promotes ethical and responsible conduct in all electronic resource activities.
 With this privilege and extraordinary opportunity to explore resources come responsibilities for the student.
-Students who are receiving devices from the school will be asked to acknowledge receipt.
-A FAQ section is on the website at:
+Students who utilize devices from the school will be asked to acknowledge receipt.
+A FAQ section can be found on this Google site.